Reaper3629/Reaper3629/README.md

-# Hello, I Andres Perez
+# Hello, I'm Andres Perez

 I'm interested in learning as much as possible and it starts here on Github.